kaylasmartz/MSBA-Capstone-Swire-Group-6/README.md

 ### Swire Coca-Cola: Predicting Customer Success

 ### Description
-During my pursuit of a Masters degree at the University of Utah I had the opportunity to complete a data science project for Swire Coca Cola as a part of my capstone coursework.
-During this project I had the opportunity to complete the below major components of a analytics project.
+During our Masters degree program at the University of Utah we had the opportunity to complete a data science project for Swire Coca Cola as a part of our capstone coursework.
+During this project we had the opportunity to complete the below major components of an analytics project.
 - Business Problem
 - Analytical Objective
 - Exploratory Data Analysis